 It is clear that advanced traffic management procedures lead to a more performant, safer, and cleaner traffic system, when taking the capabilities of connected and autonomous vehicles into account, as evidenced by the example use case discussed in this paper.
 A complete overview of the results can be found in TransAID's deliverable D4.2 [11].
 The next step (with work being performed in 2020) will integrate enhanced cooperative manoeuvring (merging) in the simulations.
-Furthermore, to focus on more realistic scenarios, each scenario will be extended with opposite traffic to create realistic communication traffic, and support the evaluation of possible congestion of the V2X communication channels using the ns-3 simulator.
-The experiments are also carried out with real CAVs, in part, in real-world conditions on the Braunschweig testing track, as well as demonstrations at conferences.
+Furthermore, to focus on more realistic scenarios, each scenario will be extended with realistic V2X communications (bandwidth allocation and channel congestion using the ns-3 simulator).
+The experiments will also be carried out with real CAVs, in part, in real-world conditions on the Braunschweig testing track, as well as demonstrations at conferences.